dlosatoes/aioflureedb/README.md

 * Get feedback from fluree slack
 * Any API changes resulting from feedback
 * Implement dir support for __getattr__ based APIs
-* Get code to pass all pylint and pycodestyle checks

 ### Not yet implemented/tested (post 0.1):